michaelschoenbaechler/angular-ngrx-feature-based/README.md

-# Angular 10 Starter (NGRX, Lazy Loading Modules, Feature States)
+# Angular 10 Starter (NGRX, Lazy Loading Modules, Feature States, Realtime Updates)

 A simple app with basic navigation.
 You can find list and detail views in the user module.
 The architecture is feature based, which in my opinion is a better approach than the common seen layer based architecture.